 Dog neutering during Covid-19 lockdown

-- During Covid-19 lockdown, your veterinary practice might not be able to offer routine procedures such as neutering.
+- Due to Covid-19 restrictions, some veterinary practices aren’t able to offer routine procedures such as neutering at present.

-- Staying entire (unneutered), puts your puppy/dog at a higher risk of pregnancy, and in the long term raises the chance of certain health problems and undesirable behavioural traits.
+- Unneutered dogs are at risk of pregnancy, certain health problems and undesirable behavioural traits.

-- A female dog can have her first season, mate and get pregnant any time from 5-6 months old.
+- Female dogs can have a season and get pregnant any time from 5-6 months old.

-During lockdown, UK vets are prioritising the sickest pets, which means that in most circumstances, routine procedures such as neutering will not be possible during this time (this may vary between practices).
+During lockdown, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.

-The British Veterinary Association (BVA) and Royal College of Veterinary Surgeons (RCVS) have asked vets across the UK to provide urgent/essential treatment only and to maintain social distancing at all times.
-This will mean a delay in routine procedures such as neutering and vaccinations, but will enable vets to continue treating the sickest pets whilst protecting the general public, veterinary staff and NHS.
-Once your vets are running a full service again, get in touch to arrange for your dog to be neutered.
+The British Veterinary Association (BVA) and Royal College of Veterinary Surgeons (RCVS) have asked vets across the UK to prioritise urgent/essential treatment, and to comply with social distancing at all times.
+This has led to major changes in the way veterinary practices run, and has meant that many practices have had to postpone or completely stop offering routine procedures such as neutering and vaccinations to enable them to continue treating the sickest pets.

 Risks of being unneutered

-- Speying and castrating has many health benefits and unneutered pets are at a higher risk of developing conditions such as pyometra (womb infections), false pregnancy (females) and in time, for male dogs prostate problems.
+Speying and castrating has many health benefits, and unneutered pets are at a higher risk of developing conditions such as pyometra (womb infections), false pregnancy and prostate problems (males only).

 Keeping your unneutered dog safe